matthieuruthven/Lite-HRNet-Project/README.md

 For more information, see the instructions [here](https://mmpose.readthedocs.io/en/0.x/tutorials/2_new_dataset.html).

-1. Add the `topdown_speedplus_dataset.py` file from this GitLab project to the `mmpose/datasets/datasets/top_down` folder
+1. Add the `topdown_speedplus_dataset.py` file from this GitHub repository to the `mmpose/datasets/datasets/top_down` folder

 2. When running Lite-HRNet for the first time, modify line 15 of the `topdown_speedplus_dataset.py` file in the following way: